Nokia 603: Multimedia capabilities

 The Nokia 603 is a smartphone with robust multimedia capabilities.
-With a 5 MP Camera and Dolby Headphone technology (with the Belle FP2 upgrade) built for Music and Video, the device tries its best to provide the user the best multimedia experience.
+With a 5 MP camera and Dolby Headphone technology (with the Belle FP2 upgrade) built for music and video, the device tries its best to provide the user the best multimedia experience.

 Music and audio

-The Nokia 603 is much advanced and a tough competitor in case of Music & Audio.
+The Nokia 603 is much advanced and a tough competitor in case of music and audio.
 Thus, provides the user a great audio experience.
 It supports 3.5 mm headphones and provides crystal clear sound.
 Besides, it has two speakers for Active Noise Cancellation or Stereo Recording.
-603 comes preloaded with a choice of six equalizers.
+The phone comes preloaded with a choice of six equalizers.
 A Default Preset, Bass Booster, Classic, Rock, Pop and Jazz.
-Later with the release of Belle Feature Pack 2, an option for Dolby Headphone was added which clarified the music and at the same time, provided the user with a surround sound experience with comfortable hearing.
+Later with the release of Belle Feature Pack 2, an option for Dolby Headphone was added, which clarified the music and, at the same time, provided the user with a surround sound experience with comfortable hearing.
 The sound also seems clarified without the headphones, making it a powerful multimedia phone in the market.
 The Dolby Headphone feature can be shut down and turned on according to user's choice.

 Photography

 The Nokia 603 is not that of a kind photographic phone.
-But still it offers great experience with its 5.0 Megapixel camera.
-The Camera can shoot photographs and videos at 30 FPS and have a maximum resolution of 2592 x 1944.
+But still it offers great experience with its 5.0-megapixel camera.
+The camera can shoot photographs and videos at 30 FPS and have a maximum resolution of 2592×1944.
 The camera lacks auto focus and a flash.

-Besides, the camera also allows a simple and easy to use interface where you can manually control the features of the photo or click photos by determining the type of scene you are clicking the photo in.
+Besides, the camera also allows a simple and easy-to-use interface, where you can manually control the features of the photo or click photos by determining the type of scene you are clicking the photo in.
 Or else, you let the device decide itself proper elements in proper amount to click the photo.